fusepoolP3/overall-architecture/platform-architectural-proposal-srfg.md

 the implementation of more complex interaction models without increasing the complexity of the platform.

-On the contrary to the [RESTful interactuation proposed](https://github.com/fusepoolP3/overall-architecture/blob/master/data-extractor-importer-api.md), this approach is a compromise between the functionality and effectiveness.
+On the contrary to the [RESTful interaction proposed](https://github.com/fusepoolP3/overall-architecture/blob/master/data-extractor-importer-api.md), this approach is a compromise between the functionality and effectiveness.
 It tries to handle in a more effective way the components registration by removing some unnecessary overhead, that at the same time would potentially introduce points of